-The measurements of our desk is 81″ from each corner.
-Your desk might need different dimensions.
+The desk measures 81″ from each corner.
+Your desk might need different dimensions depending on the size of your room.
+But you can follow these steps.

-- Two (2) Desk Components or wooden 2-Drawer File Cabinets
+- Two (2) Desk Components or Wooden File Cabinets

 - One (1) Sheet 3/4″ thick Premium 4′ x 8′ Ripped into two 24″ wide sections